- Visit glassmaking workshops on the colorful island of Murano

 - Rent a kayak and explore Venice from the water

-Spend the day exploring the top sites, located in the medieval city center.
-Popular highlights include the sprawling 15th-century Pitti Palace and the world-famous Uffizi Gallery, which houses works by artists like Michelangelo and Leonardo de Vinci.
+Spend the day exploring the top sites located in the medieval city center.
+Popular highlights include the sprawling 15th-century Pitti Palace and the world-famous Uffizi Gallery, which houses work by artists like Michelangelo and Leonardo da Vinci.
 As a center for art, Florence has hosted many of European history's most notable figures, including Botticelli, Donatello, Dante, Boccaccio, and Niccolò Machiavelli.

 Day 7: Free Day in Florence

 Today is a free day to explore some of Florence's other notable attractions and highlights.
 Recommendations for the day include:

 - Spend some time learning about Florence's history in the Basilica di Santa Croce history museum